-Figure 4.9 When the swimmer exerts a force $F{\rm feet~on~wall}$ on the wall, she accelerates in the direction opposite to that of her push.
-This means the net external force on her is in the direction opposite to $F{\rm feet~on~wall}$.
-This opposition occurs because, in accordance with Newton's third law of motion, the wall exerts a force $F{\rm wall~on~feet}$ on her, equal in magnitude but in the direction opposite to the one she exerts on it.
+FIGURE 4.9 When the swimmer exerts a force $F{fect on wall}$ on the wall, she accelerates in the direction opposite to that of her push.
+This means the net external force on her is in the direction opposite to $F{fect on wall}$.
+This opposition occurs because, in accordance with Newton's third law of motion, the wall exerts a force $F{wall on fect}$ on her, equal in magnitude but in the direction opposite to the one she exerts on it.
 The line around the swimmer indicates the system of interest.
-Note that $F{\rm feet~on~wall}$ does not act on this system (the swimmer) and, thus, does not cancel $F{\rm wall~on~feet}$.
-Thus the free-body diagram shows only $F{\rm wall~on~feet}$, w, the gravitational force, and BF, the buoyant force of the water supporting the swimmer's weight.
+Note that $F{fect on wall}$ does not act on this system (the swimmer) and, thus, does not cancel $F{wall on fect}$.
+Thus the free-body diagram shows only $F{wall on fect}$, w, the gravitational force, and BF, the buoyant force of the water supporting the swimmer's weight.
 The vertical forces w and BF cancel since there is no vertical motion.
 Other examples of Newton's third law are easy to find.
-As a professor paces in front of a whiteboard, she exerts a force backward on the floor.
+As a professor walks in front of a whiteboard, she exerts a force backward on the floor.
 The floor exerts a reaction force forward on the professor that causes her to accelerate forward.
 Similarly, a car accelerates because the ground pushes forward on the drive wheels in reaction to the drive wheels pushing backward on the ground.
 You can see evidence of the wheels pushing backward when tires spin on a gravel road and throw rocks backward.
 In another example, rockets move forward by expelling gas backward at high velocity.
 This means the rocket exerts a large backward force on the gas in the rocket combustion chamber, and the gas therefore exerts a large reaction force forward on the rocket.
 This reaction force is called thrust.
 It is a common misconception that rockets propel themselves by pushing on the ground or on the air behind them.
 They actually work better in a vacuum, where they can more readily expel the exhaust gases.
 Helicopters similarly create lift by pushing air down, thereby experiencing an upward reaction force.
 Birds and airplanes also fly by exerting force on air in a direction opposite to that of whatever force they need.
 For example, the wings of a bird force air downward and backward in order to get lift and move forward.
 An octopus propels itself in the water by ejecting water through a funnel from its body, similar to a jet ski.
-In a situation similar to Sancho's, professional cage fighters experience reaction forces when they punch, sometimes breaking their hand by hitting an opponent's body.

-Getting Up To Speed: Choosing the Correct System A physics professor pushes a cart of demonstration equipment to a lecture hall, as seen in Figure 4.10.
+Boxers and other martial arts fighters experience reaction forces when they punch, sometimes breaking their hand by hitting an opponent's body.
+EXAMPLE 4.3 Getting Up To Speed: Choosing the Correct System A physics professor pushes a cart of demonstration equipment to a lecture hall, as seen in Figure 4.10.
 Her mass is 65.0 kg, the cart's is 12.0 kg, and the equipment's is 7.0 kg.
 Calculate the acceleration produced when the professor exerts a backward force of 150 N on the floor.
 All forces opposing the motion, such as friction on the cart's wheels and air resistance, total 24.0 N.